Research Mini Grants

 - List Project Objectives with a brief description that includes both short-term and long-term objectives – One page

-- Anticipated Outcomes – one page
+- Anticipated Outcomes – One page

-- Gantt Chart
+- Gantt Chart (Timeline chart)

 - Budget Plan.
 Please provide justifications for the budget